 3. Importance of celebrity endorsement

 While in the West, product endorsements by celebrities is often looked upon with a fair amount of scepticism, it does work in China.
 People trust celebrities here, even if it is only on an emotional level, and they try to emulate their apparent choices and lifestyle.

 The fact that those celebrities may have heard about the brand which they are endorsing just right before the shoot and if they got the same watch it was probably pushed on them for free anyway, is a moot point for most buyers of those brands.

 4. Hunger for top brands

 Chinese just love brands, period.
-Mere 25 or so years of this country being open and exposed to Western style capitalism just wasn’t enough to satisfy this hunger.
-Now, as more and more Chinese finally have the material means to afford comparable lifestyle they remain much less discriminatory in their brand choices as would be the case otherwise.
+Mere 25 or so years of this country being open and exposed to Western-style capitalism just wasn’t enough to satisfy this hunger.
+Now, as more and more Chinese finally have the material means to afford a comparable lifestyle they remain much less discriminatory in their brand choices as would be the case otherwise.

 Brands that are not considered luxury ones by any means in the West have repositioned themselves to be perceived as the top ones in China.
-Here, Pizza Hut joints evolved into a full blown restaurants with waitresses and lavish modern decor and Holiday Inn hotels are modern skyscraper serving top notch breakfast buffet as opposed to filtered coffee and donuts which they do in North America.
+Here, Pizza Hut joints evolved into full-blown restaurants with waitresses and lavish modern decor and Holiday Inn hotels are modern skyscraper serving top-notch breakfast buffet as opposed to filtered coffee and doughnuts which they do in North America.

 5. Product placements